chrisbodger/VeinCam/docs/CONOPS.md

 The initial deliverables are as follows:

 #### Baseline Deliverable
-* Configure device based on Venenfinder to be able to adjust contrast.
+* Configure device based on Venenfinder to be able to automatically adjust contrast.
+* Design and manufacture a prototype chassis to house Pi modules to allow for handsfree real time visualization

 #### Stretch Deliverables
-* Design and manufacture a prototype chassis to house Pi modules to allow for handsfree real time visualization
 * Configure device to run off of Pi Zero module
+  - Offload image processing to secondary device
 * Optimise for different use-case scenarios (e.g. tattooed skin, dark skin)
 * Optimise device to visualise blood flow to identify best candidate vein